SaketR3/Climate-Change-Simulator/README.md

-A VR web app that shows the importance of carbon emissions.
+A VR web app that shows the urgency of curbing carbon emissions.
 Users can experience major global locations both today & after severe climate change.